What Is Cybersecurity Framework: Why You Need It

 The NIST Cybersecurity Framework: The Flexible Guide

-The NIST Cybersecurity Framework (CSF) is easily one of the most popular and adaptable frameworks out there, especially in the United States.
-It was developed by the U.S. National Institute of Standards and Technology to protect critical infrastructure, but it's so practical that companies of all shapes and sizes have adopted it.
-It's often referenced in certifications like CompTIA Security+ and CySA+.
+The NIST Cybersecurity Framework (CSF) is a widely adopted set of guidelines within the United States.
+The U.S. National Institute of Standards and Technology created it to safeguard critical infrastructure, but organizations of all types now use it.
+It appears frequently in the objectives for CompTIA Security+ and CySA+.

 This screenshot from NIST shows how these five core functions create a complete cycle for managing security.